danchitnis/webgl-plot/docs/index.md

 ## How to use with embedded systems applications?

 You can use WebUSB, Web Bluetooth, and Serial API.
-Examples will be provided soon.
+You can use [ComPort](https://github.com/danchitnis/ComPort) for a basic implementation of Serial API

 ## Build